jessien53/jessien53/README.md

 - 💻 I enjoy working on projects that challenge me and help me grow as a developer.

-- 🔗 Connect with me on LinkedIn: [Your LinkedIn Profile URL]
+- 🔗 Connect with me on LinkedIn: https://www.linkedin.com/in/jessienouna/

 - 📫 Reach me at: nouna.jessie@gmail.com